ClementSafon/IDS_FL_Simulation/rapport.md

 By only exchanging weight parameters instead of raw data, this process is inherently privacy-preserving.
 However, this scheme is not fully safeguarded against all types of malicious attacks: different attacks, such as _Membership inference_ for example. \
 Notwithstanding,

 Our Intrusion Detection System is a behavior-based IDS.
-In other words,
+In other words, the IDS
 ## Dataset presentation

 The dataset on which this project is based is the UNSW-NB15 dataset.
 Before this dataset, two others were largely looked upon: KDDCUP99 and NSLKDD.
 However, these two datasets were outdated, and not representative of the [[1]](#1)